 The beauty with a recipe like this is that you can vary the ingredients used to give it a slightly different flavour.
 Here are some tips and alternatives you may wish to try.

-- Add a tablespoon of the oil from the sun-dried tomatoes jar to the pan when browning the sausages.
+- Use the oil from the sun-dried tomatoes jar to the pan when browning the sausages.
 It adds a more intense flavour to the dish with minimal effort.

 - Choose different flavoured sausages.
 I find I like oven baked Italian sausages with fennel seeds.
 Apple & cider sausages work really well too but you can choose others to your liking etc.

-- This recipe works well with chicken, lamb and pork as well as beef sausages.
+- This recipes works well with chicken, lamb, pork as well as beef sausages.

 - Serve with a fresh garden salad, or with rice or noodles.